 How to connect to Google BigQuery

-You can connect to your Google BigQuery data warehouse, run queries to build audiences and send messaging campaigns to your customers.
+You can connect to your Google BigQuery data warehouse and run queries to build audiences and send messaging campaigns to your customers.
 In Vero, database connections are referred to as Data Sources.

-Create a project and enable the BigQuery API (optional)
+Configure or create a project and enable the BigQuery API

 Create a service account